aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the name of the value area field header in the PivotTable..
+Gets the name of the value area field header in the PivotTable.

 **Returns:**
 java.lang.String